Dyalog/APLCourse/docs/First steps.md

 120
 ```

-The reduce operator `/` inserts the function to its left between parts of the right argument array.
+The reduce operator `F/` inserts the function `F` to its left between parts of the right argument array.
 ```APL
       +/1 2 3 4 5 6 7 8 9 10 11 12 13 14 15
 ```